-The Pay Committee is a sub-committee of the main board of Governors.
-Its purpose is consider decisions about whether or not to accept a pay recommendation made by the Headteacher regarding a member of staff.
-The Pay Committee is also responsible for the performance appraisal of the Headteacher and the annual review of the Appraisal and Pay Policies.
+The Pay Committee is a sub-committee of the main Board of Governors.
+Its purpose is to conduct an annual review of Appraisal / Pay policies, to oversee the performance management of the Headteacher and to decide on the pay recommendations put forward by the Headteacher.